How do I find out if I am eligible to apply?

 Back to top

 No. Although you may fundamentally qualify under the immigration policy, you are by no means guaranteed of success.
 Your application must be prepared in accordance with the prevailing immigration regulations and submitted together with the appropriate supporting documentation in order to be approved by the immigration authorities.
 The ways in which to do this are not always clearly set out by the immigration authorities and result in many applicants presenting their cases incorrectly, inevitably leading to refusal.
-So you are strongly advised to seek the advice of a Registered Migration Agent.
+So you should consider seeking the advice of a MARA Registered Migration Agent.